wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

    .. include:: /_templates/common/restart_agent.rst

 #.
 Proceed to delete a file from the directory.
 In this case, we deleted the file ``cardholder_data.txt``.
-We can see an alert generated for the file deleted.
+You can see an alert generated for the file deleted.

 	.. thumbnail:: ../images/pci/alert-generated-for-the-file-deleted.png
 		:title: Alert generated for the file deleted
 		:align: center
 		:width: 80%

-   In the alert details, we can see the file deleted, the PCI DSS requirement met, the deletion time, and other details.
+   In the alert details, you can see the file deleted, the PCI DSS requirement met, the deletion time, and other details.

-   These activities can be tracked from the PCI DSS module dashboard.
+   You can track these activities from the PCI DSS module dashboard.
 The dashboard will show all activities that trigger a PCI DSS requirement including FIM changes.